Parametrizing superfluid dark matter with rational approximations: Introduction

 \section{Introduction}

 Cosmological observations indicate that most of the matter in the Universe is non-baryonic and non-relativistic on large scales\cite{Planck:2018vyg} and a cosmological constant problem is still persistent within the so-called standard cosmological model \cite{Belfiglio:2022qai,Belfiglio:2023rxb}.
 In particular, on galactic scales, important regularities are empirically observed that connect the distributions of baryonic matter and dynamics with low intrinsic dispersion \cite{PhysRevLett.117.201101}.
 In this context, MOdified Newtonian Dynamics (MOND) may describe the low acceleration regime without invoking modification of Einstein's gravity \cite{1983ApJ...270..365M,1984ApJ...286....7B}.
 The effective model, however, faces considerable difficulties when attempting to describe large-scale dynamics, particularly with galaxy clusters.
 SFDM alleviates the MOND inconsistencies by postulating a superfluid phase in galactic cores and cold dark matter behaviour, as imposed by the standard cosmological model, on cosmological scales \cite{Berezhiani:2015bqa}.
+For a recent comprehensive review of the theoretical foundations, galactic phenomenology and connection with MOND in superfluid dark matter, see Ref.~\cite{Berezhiani:2025sfdm}.

+According to this new perspective, SFDM offers an interpretation of dark matter in which the microphysics of the dark sector plays a significant role on galactic scales.
+The superfluid phase can systematically help to alleviate certain difficulties that arise on small scales within the cold dark matter paradigm, such as the presence of galactic cores, the regularity of baryonic scaling relations, and the empirical link between baryonic acceleration and total acceleration, whilst preserving the behaviour described by the standard cosmological model $\Lambda$CDM on large scales.

 In the superfluidity regime, the low-energy degrees of freedom are phonons, i.e., Goldstone bosons associated with the spontaneous breaking of a global $U(1)$ symmetry, which can mediate an additional force by coupling to baryons \cite{Berezhiani:2015bqa}.